 Sceye Inc. (USA): This small firm is developing and, since 2017, has been flight testing mid-size, multi-mission stratospheric airships.
 The firm also has built a new headquarters and manufacturing facility in New Mexico.
 Short-duration stratospheric communications system flight tests were conducted in 2021.
 A long duration test should be coming soon.

 Thales Alenia Space (France): The firm is developing the multi-mission Stratobus.
 Their latest round of funding from France’s defense procurement agency calls for a full-scale, autonomous Stratobus demonstrator airship to fly by the end of 2023, five years later than another demonstrator that was ordered in the original 2016 Stratobus contract, but not built.
 Time will tell if Thales Alenia Space can meet the new schedule with the available funding.

 China remains an outlier after the 2015 flight of the Yuanmeng stratospheric airship developed by Beijing Aerospace Technology Co. & BeiHang.
 The current status of the Chinese stratospheric airship development program is not described in public documents.

 Among the many smaller airships identified in Part 2, the following manufacturers could have their airships flying by the mid 2020s if adequate funding becomes available.

 Dirisolar (France): The firm has a well-developed design for their five passenger DS 1500, which is intended initially for local air tourism, but can be configured for other missions.
 When funding becomes available, it seems that they’re ready to go.

 A-NSE (France): The firm offers a range of aerostat and small airships, several with a novel tri-lobe, variable volume hull design.
 Such aerostats are operational now, and a manned tri-lobe airship could be flying later in the 2020s.

 There has been a proliferation of small LTA drone blimps and other small LTA drone vehicles.
-Some were developed initially for military surveillance applications, but all are configurable and could be deployed in a range of interesting applications.
+Some were developed initially for military surveillance applications, but all are configurable and could be deployed in a range of applications.
 Some enterprising LTA drone developers also are developing value-adding applications and are offering information services, rather than simply selling a drone to be operated by a customer.